burningtomatoes/Sideshooty/README.md

 ---
 This game is a side-scrolling shooter.
 You have to shoot the enemies.
 They're bad people and you're very cross with them because they stole your wife and ruined Christmas.

+Map data was generated using Tiled then manually modified.

 Building the source code
 ---
 You will need NodeJS and the Grunt CLI to build the source code.